Ancient Palermo Architecture Guide: Things to See in Palermo & The Mysteries Behind

 In the late 19th and early 20th centuries, Palermo embraced the grandeur of Art Nouveau (locally known as Stile Liberty).
 This style is characterized by organic, flowing lines and forms, often inspired by natural elements.
 It’s still visible in decorative details like wrought iron balconies, ornamental friezes, and stained glass.

-Its vibrant past has packed Palermo with so many things to see.
+Its vibrant past has packed Palermo with so many things to see and enjoy.
 That includes historically significant tourist attractions like palaces, villas, churches and ancient markets.
 It is also one of the main reasons Palermo is worth visiting.

 Top 10 Things to See in Palermo

-The tourist attractions in Palermo (check this map) extend to tens of ancient structures from medieval and baroque churches to Arab-Norman palaces and neoclassical villas, grouped along narrow, winding streets, around old Arab markets, large piazzas, and sometimes surrounded by these exotic green spaces.
+Some of the most amazing buildings in Palermo (tourist attractions map) extend to tens of ancient structures from medieval and baroque churches to Arab-Norman palaces and neoclassical villas, grouped along narrow, winding streets, around old Arab markets, large piazzas, and sometimes surrounded by these exotic green spaces.
 All magical!

-That is why choosing just 10 must-visit places in Palermo, Sicily is so hard.
+That is why choosing only 10 must-visit places in Palermo, Sicily is so hard.
+But I can try.
 Below, my favourite ones.

 Palazzo dei Normanni & The Palatine Chapel